KtorZ/_blog_/_posts/2016-04-07-why_don't_you_use_elm?.markdown

 author: Matthias Benkort
 ---

-While achieving a small *Angular* app today, my thoughts stumbled accross something.
+While achieving a small *Angular* app today, my thoughts stumbled accross something that pique curiosity.
 Why isn't more people learning *Elm*?
 There're loads of frontend technologies running currently, and the trendiest one might be *React*.
-I've played rather correctly with *React* and *Backbone*, and I am now diving a bit into *Angular*.
+I've played rather correctly with *React* and *Backbone*, and I am now diving seriously into *Angular* (you know, you still have to eat at the end of the month).
 Incidentally, I am a huge fan of functional reactive programming and *Elm* has definitely all my love and devotion.

 <!--more-->